 If Japan is not on your list of countries to visit, perhaps is time to put it there.
-I have been transiting at the Narita Airport multiple times over the years on my way to the US and only stepped out of the airport into Tokyo in last February.
+I have been transiting at the Narita Airport multiple times over the years on my way to the US and only stepped out of the airport into Tokyo in February 2016.
 It was my first visit to Tokyo and to Japan.
-In November last year, I visited Japan again.
+In November the same year, I visited Japan again.
 Yes, I visited Japan twice last year.
 It is a country when you visit once, you want to see more of it.

 My first trip to Tokyo was a five-day trip including two days of flight time, which means we had three full days of sightseeing and shopping.
 We decided to go Tokyo barely three weeks before our trip.
 Flight and hotel stay were booked just about two weeks before we left for Tokyo.
 Yes, this is very typical of me.
 Thanks to crazy travel schedule at work and now it became a habit.

 We took a morning flight and landed at Narita in the evening.
 By the time we reached Tokyo and checked into the hotel, it was almost eight o’clock.
 After dinner at a restaurant near the hotel, we headed back to the hotel to plan our itinerary for the next three days.

 With a little planning, we managed to cover quite a bit and had a great time.
 Following a brief itinerary of our first visit to Tokyo and collage of our travel photos.